Our Story

 Values

 At PopFix, our values shape everything we do.
-We believe in innovation to find creative ways to reduce overpopulation, community to achieve lasting change together, integrity through honesty and transparency, empathy for every animal we help, and responsibility in promoting humane, effective solutions.
+We believe in innovation to find creative ways to reduce overpopulation, community to achieve lasting change together, integrity through honesty and transparency, empathy for every person and animal we help, and responsibility in promoting humane, effective solutions.

 Together, change is possible